Intervention/docs/imagehash/beta/api/analyzer.md

 ---
 label: "Image Hash Analyzer"
-title: "Building Image Hashes with Analyzer interface"
+title: "Using AnalyzerInterface to Build Image Hashes"
 subtitle: "Generate Perceptual Image Hashes"
-lead: "Learn how to create image hashes using the Image Analyzer interface."
+lead: "Intervention ImageHash provides two approaches for generating perceptual image hashes.
+Learn how to create image hashes using the Image Analyzer interface."
 sort: 0
 ---

-Intervention ImageHash provides two approaches for generating perceptual image hashes.
-You can use the the analyzer interface to integrate hashing into an existing Intervention Image processing pipelin or use the `ImageHasher` class as a [standalone hasher](/beta/api/hasher).
+You can use the the `Image::analyze()` method to integrate hashing into an existing Intervention Image processing pipelin or use the `ImageHasher` class as a [standalone hasher](/beta/api/hasher).

-## Image Hash Analyzer
+## Image Analyzer Method

 > public AnalyzerInterface::analyze(ImageInterface $image): mixed

 Intervention Image already provides an interface for analysis operations.
 This interface can also be used for hashing.
 All [strategies](/beta/api/strategies) already implement the analysis interface.
 This makes it possible to integrate hashing into an existing Intervention Image processing pipeline.
 This is useful when you already have an `ImageInterface` instance from previous image operations.

 All [hashing strategies](/beta/api/strategies) implement the `AnalyzerInterface`, so they can be passed directly to the `analyze()` method.

+- `Intervention\ImageHash\Strategies\Average`
+- `Intervention\ImageHash\Strategies\Block`
+- `Intervention\ImageHash\Strategies\Difference`
+- `Intervention\ImageHash\Strategies\Perceptual`

 #### Example